 When I quit Facebook last year, I immediately lost several pounds.
 I had done absolutely nothing different.
 I truly believe it was from a drop in stress due to no longer being on that platform.
 I thought of that this week because I have inexplicably gained several pounds.
 Then I realized why.

-It’s because I’ve been researching and writing for my new culture and politics site.
+It’s because I’ve been researching and writing for my new understanding culture and politics site (Finding the Truth in the Noise).
 My stress levels have gone way up.
 I’ve been stress snacking.
 And my sleep has been disrupted by my agitation which always causes me to gain weight.